Improving access to general practice: Evening and weekend appointments now available

 By March 2019 everyone in England will benefit from access to general practice appointments in the evenings and weekends at a time that is most convenient to them.
 This is part of a national drive to help improve access to general practice and get the best possible outcomes for patients.
 Further information is available at www.england.nhs.uk/gpaccess

-Staff News - We welcome along new staff
+Staff News -

 The patient participation group meets on a bi-monthly basis to support the practice in developing and improving services.